Cool Surface Technology

 The cool surface technology like Super Therm® also improves health and productivity, saving on medical bills and reducing absenteeism in employment.
 Cool surface technology also substantially reduces the cost of building maintenance as it is waterproof, fire retardant, inexpensive with a positive return on investment, low-tech and quick and easy to deploy.

 Controlling carbon emissions is difficult across an entire city, utilising cool surface technology can have a local positive impact.
 Reducing heat load should be the first point of call then ways to save costs in mechanical cooling which costs money and burns energy.
-We need to cool down our ambient temperature and environment and proven insulation coatings like Super Therm® give the proven results.
+We need to cool down our ambient temperature and environment and proven solar heat block coatings like Super Therm® give the proven results.

 - Beat the Heat with Cool Surfaces – California Adaption Forum 2020